Exploring The 10+ Best Beaches On Naxos Island, Greece

 APOLLONAS BEACH

-In the lesser-known northern corner of Naxos lies Apollonas, an unassuming village that is home to a modest stretch of sand and pebbles hugged by the clear Aegean waters.
-It’s not the postcard perfection of Greece's famed shores, but that's exactly its appeal.
+In the lesser-known northern corner of Naxos lies Apollonas, an unassuming village home to a modest stretch of sand and pebbles hugged by the clear Aegean waters.
+It’s not the postcard perfection you might expect of Greece's famed shores, but that's exactly its appeal.

 There are several excellent tavernas right on the water’s edge, allowing you to finish your swim and stroll straight to lunch.
-We suggest Stin Plaz - try their bougatsa (traditional pastry with custard), and order the delicious Paloma cocktail.
+We suggest Stin Plaz - try their bougatsa (traditional pastry with custard) and the delicious Paloma cocktail.

 Nearby lies the colossal, unfinished statue of Kouros, dating back to the 6th century BC, which is a must-visit relic in the area.

-To get here, you’ll likely need to hire a car, so we recommend visiting Apollonas as part of a wider road trip across the island, stopping at the mountain villages of Filoti, Halki and Apeiranthos in the morning, and spending the afternoon lazying about in Apollonas.
+To get here, you’ll need your own wheels, so we recommend visiting Apollonas as part of a wider road trip, stopping at the mountain villages of Filoti, Halki and Apeiranthos in the morning, and spending the afternoon lazying about in Apollonas.

 THE DETAILS